DeltaBoyBZ/tabitha-sdk/WINDOWS_BUILD.md

 # Tabitha SDK Build Instructions
-Listed are the instructions to build the Tabitha SDK.
+Listed are the instructions to build the Tabitha SDK on Windows systems.
 If there are any errors, please raise them in the Issues section of the [GitHub repository](https://github.com/DeltaBoyBZ/tabitha-sdk).

 ## System Requirements
-As of now The Tabitha SDK is known only to build on Linux.
-The main development machine ran Debian 11 on AMD64 architecture.
+If you are on a Linux system, please see [BUILD.md](BUILD.md).
+Otherwise, to follow these isntructions, you must be on a Windows system.
+Instructions herein are written assuming you're using the Windows Command Prompt, as opposed to any Bash emulator.
+You should run the prompt as an administrator.

 ## Getting the Dependencies Independently
 The Tabitha SDK has two main dependencies, without which the compiler cannot function.